 The Gun Control Act of 1968 makes it unlawful for a person to possess a firearm if he has been, inter alia, "convicted in any court of a crime punishable by imprisonment for a term exceeding one year" or "discharged from the Armed Forces under dishonorable conditions."
+18

-18 U.S.C. § 922(g)(1), (g)(6).
+U.S.C. § 922(g)(1), (g)(6).
 Appellant, having been convicted and sentenced to over a year in confinement, unquestionably falls into the former category.
-Having been adjudged a dismissal, he will fall into the latter category as well.
-See United States v.
-Bell, 24 C.M.R.
-3, 5 (C.M.A.
-1957)
+Having also been adjudged a dishonorable discharge, he will fall into the latter category as well.

-(noting that both "dismissal" and "dishonorable discharge" embody "the same idea, namely, separation from the service with dishonor.")
 Given that a plain reading of the statute is all it takes to reach this conclusion, this Court should not entertain any notion that Appellant does not know which subsection of 18 U.S.C. § 922 applies to him.
 (App.
-Br., Appx.
-A at 1.)
+Br., Appx. at 2.)
 After all, Appellant "knows it would not be domestic violence, given the facts of his case."
-(Id. at 2.)
+(Id.)

 Today, Appellant seeks to capitalize on the fact that he was not convicted of a "violent offense."
-(Id. at 3.)
+(App.
+Br., Appx. at 3.)
 Appellant now asks this Court to find the firearms prohibition unconstitutional as applied to him and order correction of post-trial paperwork, citing the Government's alleged inability to "meet its burden of proving a historical analog[ue] that barred offenders like [him] from possessing firearms."
 (Id. at 2.)